palosopko/audiolibrix-python/README.md

 The bindings allow you to:

-1. Get the catalogue of all books
+1. Get the catalog of all books
-2. Get single books details with links to previews
+2. Get single book details with links to previews
 3. Create order for multiple books at once
 4. Get download links for given books previously bought by a user